AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-layout-templates-classic.md

 ---
-title: "Layout templates: Layout templates causing inconsistencies in reports"
+title: 'Layout templates: Layout templates causing inconsistencies in reports'
-description: "Layout templates from the Classic Workfront experience are not longer available in the Workfront interface, but may still affect Workfront data.
-This can cause inconsistencies in fields affected by layout templates (such as Shared with) on reports or dashboards."
+description: Layout templates from the Classic Workfront experience are not longer available in the Workfront interface, but may still affect Workfront data.
+This can cause inconsistencies in fields affected by layout templates (such as Shared with) on reports or dashboards.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: 2c5a5af2-d4f5-42f3-93fc-ace53bc7b058
 ---
 # Layout templates: Layout templates causing inconsistencies in reports

 Layout templates from the Classic [!DNL Workfront] experience are not longer available in the [!DNL Workfront] interface, but may still affect [!DNL Workfront] data.
 This can cause inconsistencies in fields affected by layout templates (such as [!UICONTROL Shared with]) on reports or dashboards.